virendrashukla44/OIBSIP-Task-3-Temp_Converter-/README.md

-# Personal Portfolio
+# Temperature Converter

-This is a Portfolio Webpage made using html and css.
-It consists of 5 sections Home, About, Skills, Projects, Contact..
+This is a Temperature Converter application made using Html, Css and Javascript.
+It takes a Temperature as input in celsius/ Fahrenheit and convert it into Fahrenheit/Celsius.

 ## Authors